FlavioFS/opencv-installation/README.md

 ## Windows
 ### 1. Python
  - Go to [**PYTHON DOWNLOAD PAGE**](https://www.python.org/downloads/release/python-2714/) and search for desired version **at the bottom of page**.
- - **Warning**: DO NOT insta-click on highlighted download button! (it will download the 32-bit version!).
+ - **Warning**: DO NOT insta-click on highlighted download button! (it will download the 32-bit version!)

 ### 2. OpenCV
  - Go to [**OPENCV RELEASES PAGE**](https://opencv.org/releases.html) and download preferred version **for Windows**.